 ARMENIA TRAVEL TIPS

-To call a fixed phone in Armenia dial: 00 (international) + 374 (code for Armenia) + area code + 6 digit number.
+To call a land phone number in Armenia dial: 00 (international) + 374 (code for Armenia) + area code + 6 digit number.

 To call a mobile phone in Armenia dial: 00 + 374 + the mobile operator prefix number + 6 digit number.

-To call within Armenia to a fixed phone from a mobile phone dial: 0 + city code + 6 digit number.
+To call within Armenia & Nagorno-Karabakh to a land phone number from a mobile phone dial: 0 + city code + 6 digit number.

-To call within Armenia to a mobile phone from another mobile phone dial: 0 + the mobile operator prefix number + 6 digit number.
+To call within Armenia & Nagorno-Karabakh to a mobile phone from another mobile phone dial: 0 + the mobile operator prefix number + 6 digit number.

-To call within Yerevan from a fixed phone to another fixed phone just dial your 6 digit number.
+To call within Yerevan from a land phone number to another land phone number just dial your 6 digit number.

 Local time in Armenia is 4 hours ahead of Greenwich Mean Time (GMT + 4)